 1. Overall Description:

 RAN2 had discussed the issue on how to receive the first PC5-S unicast signalling in AS layer during PC5-S connection setup procedure.
-RAN2 would like to ask SA2 to confirm whether the Rx UE can know the peer UE’s source L2 ID for the following scenarios:
+RAN2 would like to ask SA2 to confirm whether there is a problem for Rx UEto know the peer UE’s source L2 ID for the following scenarios.
+RAN2 had made working assumption to solve this issue from RAN2 perspective.

 Scenario 1:

-Scenario 1 is shown in the following Figure-1., the cast type of the DCR message is unicast.
+Scenario 1 is shown in the following Figure-1, where the cast type of the DCR message is unicast.
 That’s to say, the DCR is the first PC5-S unicast message.

 Figure-1 Scenario 1

-Question-1: For scenario 1, before receiving the 1.
-DIRECT LINK ESTABLISMENT REQUEST (unicast) in Figure-1, whether the UE_2a always know the source L2 ID of UE_1 from SA2 perspective?
+Question-1: For scenario 1, before receiving the DIRECT LINK ESTABLISMENT REQUEST (unicast) in Figure-1, whether the UE_2a knows the source L2 ID of UE_1 or not from SA2 perspective?

 Scenario 2:

 Scenario 2 is shown in the following Figure-2.
-In Figure-2, the DCR message uses broadcast and the DIRECT LINK AUTHENTICATION REQUEST message uses unicast.
+In Figure-2, the DCR message is transmitted in broadcast and the DIRECT LINK AUTHENTICATION REQUEST message is transmitted in unicast.
 That’s to say, the DIRECT LINK AUTHENTICATION REQUEST is the first PC5-S unicast message.

 Figure-2 Scenario 2

-Question-2: For scenario 2, before receiving the 2.
-DIRECT LINK AUTHENTICATION REQUEST (unicast) in Figure-2, whether UE_1 know the source layer-2 ID of UE_2a from SA2 perspective?
+Question-2: For scenario 2, before receiving the DIRECT LINK AUTHENTICATION REQUEST (unicast) in Figure-2, whether UE_1 knows the source L2 ID of UE_2a or not from SA2 perspective?

 Scenario 3:

 Scenario 3 is shown in the following Figure-3.
-In Figure-3, the DCR message uses broadcast, the DIRECT LINK AUTHENTICATION REQUEST/RESPONSE messages are absent, and the DIRECT LINK SECURITY MODE COMMAND is the first PC5-S unicast message.
+In Figure-3, the DCR message is transmitted in broadcast, the DIRECT LINK AUTHENTICATION REQUEST/RESPONSE messages are absent, and the DIRECT LINK SECURITY MODE COMMAND is transmitted in unicast.
+That’s to say, the DIRECT LINK SECURITY MODE COMMAND is the first PC5-S unicast message.

 Figure-3 Scenario 3

-Question-3: For scenario 3, before receiving the 2.
-DIRECT LINK SECURITY MODE COMMAND (unicast) in Figure-3, whether UE_1 know the source layer-2 ID of UE_2a from SA2 perspective?
+Question-3: For scenario 3, before receiving the DIRECT LINK SECURITY MODE COMMAND (unicast) in Figure-3, whether UE_1 knows the source L2 ID of UE_2a or notfrom SA2 perspective?

 2. Actions: